Contents

 (gdb) reverse-continue

-This records every instruction so you can rewind.
-The overhead is significant, so it works best on small test cases rather than full applications.
+This logs every CPU step so you can rewind.
+The cost is heavy, so it works best on small test cases, not full apps.

 Inspecting Variables, Memory, and Data Structures

-Once you’ve stopped at a breakpoint, you can examine any part of program state without having planned for it ahead of time.
-No need to anticipate what to print before running.
+Once you’ve stopped at a breakpoint, you can poke at any part of program state without planning for it ahead of time.
+No need to guess what to print before you run.

 Printing Variables and Expressions